founderSmartBTC/smartBTC/README.md

 ## SmartBTC sample smart contracts

-This repository will showcase the functionality of smartBTC.io and will mainly contain examples of **smart contracts.**
+This repository will showcase the functionality of smartBTC.io and will mainly contain examples of **smart contracts.** For more information visit our [blog](https://medium.com/smartbtc)

 ## Examples of smart contracts:
 - twitter followers contract